csev/dj4e/assn/mdn-tutorial/paw_admin.md

 run without error, but the web application will not start on PythonAnywhere, check to make sure your virtual environment is properly set under the Web tab.
-If you did the
-<a href="paw_install.md" target="_blank">installation</a>
-properly and created a `django2` virtual environment, the virtual environment should be set to:
+If you did the installation properly and created a `django3` virtual environment, the virtual environment should be set to:

-    /home/drchuck/.virtualenvs/django2
+    /home/drchuck/.virtualenvs/django3

 Replacing "drchuck" with your PythonAnywhere account name.